wuzhengy/TAU/libTAU_ideas.md

     * after decide new immutable point, if the new block immutable point blocknumber post to immutable point, highest difficulty dorminates; if new block immutable point prior to current voted immutable point, then ignore, this fixed to delegate people to make decision long time problem.

 * in summary, each round immutable point is decided by voting, but tip block is decided by crypto difficulty and data integrity

+### State range
+Each account balance and nounce will have a valid range starting from the time of change to future 1 year.
+This range info need to be in database, when switching forks.
+Therefore, tau account can not use MPT trie, but to use sql structure for easier deletion and rolling back.
+Each state change for both balance and valid range will be recorded in database.